 Who invented it: General Electric engineer James Wright, who was trying to replicate rubber

 The backstory: Wright accidentally discovered the compound for Silly Putty in 1943, when he was working on a World War II-era U.S. government project to discover a rubber substitute.
 His mix of boric acid with silicone didn't work for that purpose, but the resulting putty caught the interest of a toy store owner, who saw playful possibilities in the fact that it was bouncy, stretchy and moldable.
 After marketer Peter Hodgson brought the invention to the masses in 1950, it became a hit, and Crayola acquired the brand in 1977.
 Silly Putty now has a spot in the permanent collections of the Smithsonian National Museum of American History.

-WATCH: Full episodes of 'The Toys That Built America' online now and tune in for all-new episodes Sundays at 9/8c.
+WATCH: Full episodes of 'The Toys That Built America' online.

 What it is: A brightly colored plastic hoop designed to be twirled around the waist

 Who invented it: Arthur "Spud" Melin, co-founder of novelty toy company Wham-O, patented his iteration of a centuries-old idea in 1958